By Stephanie Greunke, MS, RD

 Research shows that oral contraceptives deplete important nutrients including folate, vitamin B2, B6, B12, vitamin C and E, magnesium, selenium, and zinc.
 Vitamin D levels are also shown to drop by as much as 20% after stopping the pill.
-These nutrients play key roles in preconception health, pregnancy, and postpartum, so we want to make sure we replete these nutrients soon after or ideally while taking the pill to set yourself up for success.
-Let’s dive into some of the nutrients that may have been depleted, and how you can address these possible deficiencies.
+These nutrients play key roles in preconception health, pregnancy, and postpartum.
+We want to make sure we replete these nutrients soon after or ideally while taking the pill to set yourself up for success.
+Let’s look how you can address the possible deficiencies of seven nutrients.

 Addressing nutrient deficiencies with whole foods

-- Other B-vitamins (B2, B6, B12): Vitamins B6 and B12 support brain and nervous system health for you and your baby.
+Vitamins B6 and B12 support brain and nervous system health for you and your baby.
 B-vitamins are important for reducing homocysteine levels, which gives us the best chance of conceiving and having a healthy pregnancy.
 We also know that B12 levels are often deficient in pregnant women.
-B6 can help ward off nausea associated with morning sickness and is often used clinically in combination with medication used to treat nausea/vomiting, so you’ll want to ensure adequate intake before conceiving.
+B6 can help ward off nausea associated with morning sickness.
+It is often used clinically in combination with medication used to treat nausea/vomiting, so you’ll want to ensure adequate intake before conceiving.
 B-vitamins (including B12, B6, and B9) play an important role in supporting mental health and are often depleted postpartum.
 It’s not a bad idea to consider including rich sources of B-vitamins in your diet as a preventative measure.

-- Selenium: We can’t discount the importance of your thyroid and liver health when it comes to restoring your health post-birth control.
-Your liver is responsible for processing and helping to remove excess hormones (such as the high levels of synthetic estrogen from hormonal birth control) from your body.
+We can’t discount the importance of your thyroid and liver health when it comes to restoring your health post-birth control.
+Your liver is responsible for processing and helping to remove excess hormones from your body.
+This includes the high levels of synthetic estrogen from hormonal birth control.
 Your thyroid also needs to be good shape before conceiving since low levels increase the risk of infertility and miscarriage.
-Selenium supports thyroid and liver function and also helps your body bind and safely eliminate heavy metals—things you don’t want circulating in your bloodstream during pregnancy or while nursing.
+Selenium supports thyroid and liver function.
+It also helps your body bind and safely eliminate heavy metals.

-- What to do: Enjoy a variety of foods rich in selenium every day including wild-caught fish, oysters, Brazil nuts, organ meats, eggs, and other animal proteins (beef, poultry, lamb).
-Check to see if your prenatal also contains selenium to help replenish lost stores and work with your provider if you’re navigating an autoimmune thyroid condition as you may benefit from additional supplementation.
+What to do: Enjoy a variety of foods rich in selenium every day.
+This includes wild-caught fish, oysters, Brazil nuts, organ meats, eggs, and other animal proteins (beef, poultry, lamb).
+Check to see if your prenatal also contains selenium to help replenish lost stores.
+Work with your provider if you’re navigating an autoimmune thyroid condition as you may benefit from additional supplementation.